Condition Focus

 Retainers for Long-Term Stability

-At the end of treatment, you’ll receive two free retainers to maintain your corrected bite and prevent the underbite from returning.
+At the end of treatment, two complimentary retainers are provided to help maintain your improved bite alignment and support long-term stability.

 Who Is a Suitable Candidate?